 Independent contractors, however, can typically deduct work-related expenses on Schedule C. Here are some common expenses you may be able to deduct:

 - Mileage.
 It's essential to keep track of all of the miles you drove for business.
 If you keep careful records, you can usually deduct the miles you drive making deliveries as well as miles for picking up supplies and running business-related errands.
-For 2019 tax returns, you can use the standard mileage rate to take a deduction of $0.58 per business mile.
+For the first half of 2022 the rate is 58.5 cents per mile and increases to 62.5 cents per mile for the second half of 2022.
 Alternately, you can use the actual expense method to deduct the business portion of costs like gas, repairs and maintenance, auto insurance, registration and car loan interest or lease payments.

 - Parking and tolls.
 In addition to your mileage, you can also deduct parking fees and tolls related to your work.